-Trust me on this, NAPLAN markers turn up to our seminars regularly (they want to know what we are doing right) and they all say the same thing.
-The introduction should immediately ‘engage’ the reader.
+Trust us on this, NAPLAN markers turn up to Seven Steps workshops regularly (because they want to know what we are doing right!) and they all say the same thing: the introduction should immediately engage the reader.

 Here is the comment from the marker: ‘Opens strongly by using narrative to engage reader, illustrate point and set up context’.

 Yes, narrative is definitely encouraged…and rewarded.

 We dive deeper into how to use narrative in persuasive (and informative) writing at Workshop Two: Putting It All Together.